JoshBurke/Shutterfly-Album-Downloader/README.md

 - `--compare`: Compare local downloads with server data to identify missing or incomplete albums
 - `--album` or `-a`: Download a single album by name
 - `--fix-incomplete`: Redownload all albums that have missing photos (overwrites existing files)
+- `--resume-from`: Resume downloading from a specific album name
+- `--ignore-albums`: Space-separated list of album names to ignore during download
+- `--dedupe`: Find and remove exact duplicate photos while preserving files with different content
+- `--thorough`: When deduping, check all albums even if they have the correct number of files

 Examples:
 ```bash